CraftAcademyLabs/coach-guides/weeks/week_1.md

   - [ ] Intermediate topics to testing with RSpec (Doubles, Dynamic Matchers, etc...) - Noel

 **Thursday:**
-  - [ ] The right way to search the internet for information (using the docs, Stack Overflow, research) - Faraz & Greg (Discussion     - How are they doing it now...
+  - [ ] The right way to search the internet for information (using the docs, Stack Overflow, research) - Faraz (Discussion     - How are they doing it now...
 Give our suggestions)
-  - [ ] Debugging demo - both in code and spec tests - Noel [Recording] _Look up the link to the recording_
+  - [ ] Debugging demo - both in code and spec tests - Noel [Recording]? _Look up the link to the recording_

 - **Friday:**
   - [ ] Introduce the Weekend Challenge by going over the materials in CraftEd (Same pairs) - Noel